 “How to get your kids motivated and easily navigate the new online learning?” is just one of the many questions parents, which we bet, are struggling to find the answers.
+And this applies to all levels – whether in Preschool, Grade School, and in any High schools in Batangas or even overseas.

 The sudden limitations and unexpected new normal for schools have (without a doubt!) taken many families by surprise.
 We understand and somehow imagine what parents must have felt when their kids are being asked to learn from home.
 Due to the coronavirus, there may be uncertainties about what’s going to happen for their child’s education.
 However, consequently, there are very creative options and easy ways to help them adjust.